-Patients with concerns prior to their procedure such as “What is the cost of AKN surgery?” tend to value the improved quality of life after surgery.
-With the condition effectively treated, patients can enjoy no longer having to hide under hats or long hairstyles.
+Patients with concerns before their procedure, such as “What is the cost of AKN surgery?” tend to value the improved quality of life after surgery.
+With the condition effectively treated, patients can enjoy no longer hiding under hats or long hairstyles.

 Photo: Patient Who Regained Freedom After Acne Keloidalis Nuchae Removal Surgery

 This patient suffered from AKN for nearly 10 years.
-It started as small, pimple-like bumps which he treated with acne medications and washes.
-As the condition worsened, he sought the care of a dermatologist, who prescribed him oral tetracycline.
-The condition continued to gradually worsen, until the bumps formed into a large mass.
-He experienced pain, itching, and discharge of pus on a daily basis.
-Getting rid of the large bump on the back of his head by surgical removal proved highly successful with only five months post surgery, and the patient is extremely happy with the results.
+It started as small, pimple-like bumps, which he treated with acne medications and washes.
+As the condition worsened, he sought the care of a dermatologist, who prescribed him an oral tetracycline.
+The condition continued to worsen until the bumps formed into a large mass gradually.
+He experienced pain, itching, and discharge of pus daily.
+Getting rid of the large bump on the back of his head by surgical removal proved highly successful with only five months post-surgery, and the patient is thrilled with the results.